-10 Email Tips for Communicating Benefits Open Enrollment
+10 Email Tips for Writing Great Open Enrollment Communications

 Each year, open enrollment allows employers to offer group benefits to their employees for a brief time, generally around 30 to 45 days.
 During this critical window, employees must be informed about the employee benefits they may sign up for, when to do this, and where to enroll.
 Unfortunately, many human resource teams struggle to communicate the necessary information to employees so they may miss out.

 Email can be a powerful communication tool for educating employees during open enrollment periods when used right.
 Because it’s widely accepted and accessible as a communication tool, this can be a good way to reach all of employees.
 Learn expert tips for communicating benefits during open enrollment, so your employees take full advantage of your group benefit offerings this year.

 Have a Plan to Communicate Benefits Before, During, and After Open Enrollment

 Months ahead of the open enrollment date, it’s important to have a solid communication plan for delivering the pertinent information to employees before enrollment, during the active enrollment, and once enrollment wraps up.
 This can be a series of emails that encourage employees to take specific actions, with links to the enrollment site and benefit information.

 Responsiveness is critical during open enrollment because employees will have countless questions during this time.
 Make sure to assign at least one person who will serve as the point of contact for all incoming emails from employees who have questions and concerns.
 It should be someone highly familiar with plan details, rates, and deadlines.

 Use an Internal System for Gathering Benefit Related Information and Analytics

 Does your company actively track sign-ups, partial sign-ups, and other aspects of the enrollment process?
 If not, then an internal system can be helpful for staying on top of enrollment management across the entire organization.
 Use a free email server like Outlook to set up email alerts for data changes.